bojanaleksa/react-option-chooser/README.md

 hideAfterSelect| bool |false | should the entire component hide after an option is selected unselectPossible| bool |false | should the user be able to deselect currently selected component by clicking it reselectPossible| bool |true | should the user be able to select another option after already choosing

-For closer description of how a conversation item looks like, checkout [react chat cloud](https://www.npmjs.com/package/react-chat-cloud).